 - Students currently enrolled in an AP/Honors course and maintaining a "B-" or higher average are eligible to automatically "roll up" into the next year's AP/Honors course in the corresponding subject area. - Students currently enrolled in an Academic level course and receiving an "A-" or higher grade for both Marking Period 1 and Marking Period 2 can pre-schedule for an AP/Honors course in the corresponding subject area.
-Final scheduling of the AP/Honors level course is contingent upon a year-end (final) grade of "A-" or higher. - BRHS offers mathematics courses at the academic, honors and advanced placement levels.
-It is the belief of the district that all students should be offered the opportunity to take rigorous mathematics courses if desired.
-As such, there are no specific grades needed as prerequisites for honors and advanced placement mathematics courses.
-Decisions on levels should be made in conjunction with the school counselor and be based on student desire to challenge themselves in mathematical reasoning, modeling and application. - Students not meeting initial eligibility requirements and who have achieved a year-end (final) grade of "A-" or higher may submit a Course Request Change Form for AP/Honors in the corresponding subject area.
-Change Forms must be submitted by July 1, 2022, and will not be accepted after this date.
+Final scheduling of the AP/Honors level course is contingent upon a year-end (final) grade of "A-" or higher. - Students not meeting initial eligibility requirements and who have achieved a year-end (final) grade of "A-" or higher in an Academic level course or "B-" or greater in and AP/Honors level course may submit a Course Request Change Form for AP/Honors in the corresponding subject area.
+Change Forms must be submitted by July 3, 2023, and will not be accepted after this date.